-Physical damage protection is a coverage that you can choose to add to your personal auto policy.
-This coverage is important, especially if your car is new or has costly parts to replace.
-What does this type of additional protection cover and what are the details?
-There are several options that a Morison Insurance professional can walk you through.
+Physical damage protection is an additional coverage that you can choose to be added to your car insurance policy.
+This coverage is highly recommended if your vehicle is new or has costly parts to replace.
+Physical damage protection includes comprehensive coverage, collision coverage, and all perils coverage.